Processing...

 • Re-centering headings/content to match intent

-• Reviewing peripheral pages (high distance) for consolidation, re-scope, noindex, or redirect — depending on intent and value
+• Reviewing peripheral pages for consolidation, re-scope, or redirect

-With actual distance mode, you can track whether your fixes reduce drift:
+With actual distance mode, you can track whether fixes reduce drift:

-• Run a baseline scan → note distances for problematic pages
+• Run a baseline crawl → note distances for problematic pages

 • Implement fixes (content updates, link changes)

-• Run a follow-up scan (monthly is typical)
+• Run a follow-up crawl (monthly is typical)

 • Compare distances and zone movement over time

 Lower distances = tighter topical focus.
-For example, moving from 0.650 to 0.480 indicates measurable improvement in topical alignment.
-The zone distribution dashboard shows how many pages are in each zone over time.
+Moving from 0.650 to 0.480 indicates measurable improvement in topical alignment.

-Yes — if you want, I can review your report and turn it into a concrete implementation plan (or handle execution).
-That includes prioritization, rewriting link context where needed, identifying consolidation opportunities, and mapping linking strategies based on semantic neighborhoods.
+Yes — I can review your report and turn it into a concrete implementation plan or handle execution directly.
+That includes prioritization, rewriting link context, identifying consolidation opportunities, and mapping linking strategies based on semantic neighborhoods.
 Contact me.

 Done-for-you remediation blueprint

-A Topical Drift Audit is a done-for-you remediation blueprint.
-I review your scan outputs, validate the highest-impact issues, and deliver a prioritized plan: what to fix first, consolidation decisions, internal linking strategy, and a 30/60/90-day execution plan.
+A Topical Drift Audit is a done-for-you remediation blueprint .
+I review your crawl outputs, validate the highest-impact issues, and deliver a prioritized plan: what to fix first, consolidation decisions, internal linking strategy, and a 30/60/90-day execution plan.

-Choose an Audit if you want a clear execution sequence (and fewer “what do we do next?” decisions).
+Choose an Audit if you want a clear execution sequence with fewer "what do we do next?" decisions.
 If you prefer to execute in-house and just need visibility + tracking, use the tool and upgrade to unlock affected URLs and per-page diagnostics.

 Typically includes: